 How to make this recipe

-(1)Butterfly chicken breasts by slicing them horizontally in half.
-(2)You can cut them into smaller pieces, then trim any membranes or fats.
+Step 2: Cut them into smaller pieces, then trim any membranes or fats.

-(3)Place the chicken in between sheets of parchment paper or plastic wrap.
+Step 3: Place the chicken between sheets of parchment paper or plastic wrap.
 Pound them thin (about ½ inch) for quick and even cooking.
-(4)Season them with salt and pepper, then lightly coat them with flour.

-(5))Set a large skillet over medium-high heat.
-Add oil to coat the bottom and let it get very hot.
-(6)Sear the chicken until lightly browned on each side, about two minutes.
+Step 6: Sear chicken until lightly browned on each side, about 2 minutes.
 Transfer to a plate.

 PRO TIP: Do not season the mushrooms too soon.
-Salt draws out moisture —you'll end up steaming them rather than browning them.
+Salt draws out moisture—you'll end up steaming them rather than browning them.

-(8)Add shallots, garlic, and thyme.
+Step 8: Add 2 shallots, 4 garlic cloves, and ¼ teaspoon dried thyme.
 Let them cook for a minute.

-(9)Deglaze the pan with Marsala wine and scrape the fond or browned bits on the bottom.
-Let it reduce by half for about five minutes.
-Add chicken stock and let the sauce simmer for another five minutes.
+Step 9: Deglaze the pan with 1½ cups of Marsala wine and scrape the fond or browned bits on the bottom.
+Let it reduce by half for about 5 minutes.

 PRO TIP: After being reduced, Marsala wine becomes slightly sweet.
 Taste and add salt as needed.

-(10)Bring the chicken back and add cream.
+Step 10: Bring the chicken back and add ½ cup of cream.

-(11)Spoon the sauce over the chicken, then let it heat for a minute.
+Step 11: Spoon the sauce over the chicken, then let it heat through for a minute.
 Turn off the heat.

 Chicken Marsala is an Americanized Italian dish with seared chicken cooked in a pan sauce made with cremini mushrooms and a reduction of Marsala wine.
 Adding cream to the sauce makes it silky and balances the wine's acidity.